best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 ### Documentation

 Human readable text that describes your analysis and code.
 There are many ways to document code.
 Low level documentation might describe a single function, a code comment might describe a decision you made when writing the code, and high level documentation might describe your overall approach to a piece of analysis.

+### Configuration file

+Files that are used to configure the parameters or settings of a program.
+In analysis, these often include paths to input data files and other information that may change between each run of the pipeline.

+### Logging

+Automatically recording information when your analysis runs.
+This might include what options were used when configuring the pipeline and any decisions that the code made when running.
+Recording this information can help you to reproduce previous runs of the analysis and to identify the source of errors.

 ### Application Programming Interface (API)